-On 31st January, the Committee on Economic and Monetary Affairs (ECON) in the European Parliament will vote on their final position on the resolution that they adopt every year on the policies of the European Central Bank (ECB).
+On 31 January, the Committee on Economic and Monetary Affairs (ECON) in the European Parliament will vote on their final position on the resolution that they adopt every year regarding the policies of the European Central Bank (ECB).
 We strongly believe that the European Union shouldn’t waste the opportunity to use decarbonisation as a leverage to increase green investments and protect the competitiveness of green EU businesses.
 The ECB can play a crucial role in speeding up this process, by adopting a “differentiated” rate strategy, making green investments more convenient.
 From this perspective, the European Parliament’s annual resolution on the ECB should support and encourage the Central Bank to consider such a differentiated rate approach.

 How can differentiated rates help the green transition?